 A pilot in either seat can fly the airplane, as both the seats are equipped with center sticks and rudder pedals.
 Also, the environmental control system provides a comfortable pressurized cabin.

 The XB-1 stores 7,000 pounds of jet fuel in 11 separate tanks that include fuselage and wing tanks.
 Jet pumps provide a reliable stream of fuel to each of the three engines.
 Just like Concorde, an aft trim tank holds fuel during supersonic flight.

 “This one-third scale realization of the Boom passenger airliner will demonstrate in flight the key technologies for practical supersonic travel and is the first independently developed supersonic jet and currently history’s fastest civil aircraft.”

 If development goes as planned, the full-size version, including cockpit systems from Honeywell and engines manufactured by General Electric Co., could start carrying passengers early in the next decade, according to the team at Boom Technology.

 “Innovative structural features are often adopted because they incorporate low-cost processing methods that take full advantage of the potential benefits possible with new materials.”
 Designers, learn more on how to design innovative structures for aircrafts here.

 On Board with Boom?

 Scholl and his team are now working in partnership with Richard Branson’s Virgin Galactic company to accelerate the project.
 British entrepreneur Richard Branson’s Virgin Group optioned 10 planes.
-Boom has also optioned 15 additional planes to an unnamed European carrier, the firm told TechCrunch, and receives home-base support:
+The Boom has also optioned 15 additional planes to an unnamed European carrier, the firm told TechCrunch, and receives home-based support:

 “The Boom airliner will be a core part of the intercontinental airline fleet.”
 Mike Boyd from Colorado-based Boyd Group International.